 is positive, you almost certainly have strep throat caused by GABHS.
 If your sore throat lasts longer than a week, you probably have a different illness.
 If your test is positive, you should stay home from work or school until you have been taking your antibiotics for 24 hours.
 It is important to do this so the infection won’t be spread to others.
 You should start feeling better within 1 to 2 days after Finish the entire prescription even though you are feeling better.

 How is this test done?

 The test is done with a sample from your throat.
-Your healthcare provider will take the the sample by swabbing both of your tonsils.
+Your healthcare provider will take the sample by swabbing both of your tonsils.